 - A. Flips and aerials are not allowed. - B. Series front and back handsprings are not allowed.

-Clarification: A back walkover into a back handspring is allowed.

-C. Jump skills in immediate combination with handspring(s) are not allowed.

-Example: Toe touch handsprings and handspring toe touches are not allowed.

-D. No twisting while airborne.
+Clarification: A back walkover into a back handspring is allowed. - C. Jump skills in immediate combination with handspring(s) are not allowed.
+Example: Toe touch handsprings and handspring toe touches are not allowed. - D. No twisting while airborne.
+Exception: Round offs are allowed.